ValbertoFeitosa/monte-carlo-aggregate-claims-r/README.md

 ## Overview

-This project presents a Monte Carlo simulation framework for studying the distribution of aggregate insurance claims under the Collective Risk Model.
+Aggregate insurance losses are one of the fundamental quantities studied in actuarial science and risk management.
+Since both the number of claims and the amount of each claim are random variables, the total loss of an insurance portfolio is also random.

-The aggregate loss is defined as:
+The Collective Risk Model represents the aggregate loss by

 \[
 S = X_1 + X_2 + \cdots + X_N